Operating Leverage: Meanings, Formula, and Its Examples

 1. Using the Cost Structure

-This method does ask for a pretty solid understanding of your per-unit economics, which makes sense.
-But honestly, it’s a super powerful way to really visualize how even small shifts in your pricing or costs can directly affect your profits, which is great for driving smarter business decisions.
+This method does ask for quite comprehensive knowledge of your costs per unit, which should be obvious.
+However, this is a very powerful way to really visualize how a small increase in price or costs impacts profits, which should be good for better business decisions.

 2. Using Percentage Changes